 3. Only 100 submissions can be made per month so submit early in any month to guarantee a spot.

 Poetry Contest Winner and Anthology Publication Information:

 1. Up to, but no more than three poems may be selected as 1st, 2nd, & 3rd prize winners.

 2. By submitting to this form writers agree to grant first online serial rights of their own original poem, permanent archival of the poem, the use of the poem for promotional materials, and permission to publish in a print anthology in perpetuity to the Joan Ramseyer Memorial Contest administrators if so decided in the future.
-Winners and poems accepted for publication please refrain from posting or publishing the poem online until January 1, 2019.
-All writers if you wish to include the poem in your own collection after January 1, 2019 whether in print or online please acknowledge the Joan Ramseyer Memorial Poetry Contest website or the JRMPC anthology, Sunbeams, as its site of first publication.
+Winners and poems accepted for publication please refrain from posting or publishing the poem online until January 1, 2022.
+All writers if you wish to include the poem in your own collection after January 1, 2022 whether in print or online please acknowledge the Joan Ramseyer Memorial Poetry Contest website or the JRMPC anthology, Sunbeams, as its site of first publication.

-3. Winning poems will be published online at bramseyer.wordpress.com on September 23, 2018 at 6:00 PM EST.
+3. Winning poems will be published online at bramseyer.wordpress.com on September 23, 2021.

 Poetry Submission Guidelines: Failure to follow any of these will disqualify an entry.

 1. Submit a single poem that fits on one page with a minimum of 1” margins.

-2. Times New Roman Font – 12 pt
+2. Times New Roman Font – 14 pt

 3. Single spaced – double spaced between stanzas if necessary